widalida26/moazone_lambda/README.md

-Lambda Function for Backend API Server in Moazone Cloud Project
+lambda function for backend API server in moazone project